-You all went wild when we shared the snap of our #SendNudes matches up in flames (above).
-The guy behind that capture?
+You've told us that you love our product photography.
+The guy behind most of our captures?
 Jimmy Smith, Photographer and Founder of @theactivity We've been working with Jimmy for quite some time and find his journey with cannabis to be supremely compelling.
 Read our interview below to hear how cannabis continues to heal him.

 All images courtesy of Jimmy Smith